jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

     }

     /**
-     * the actual logging method, which calls performLog - an
+     * the actual logging method, which prints the message
-     * abstract method -to do something with the message
      * if the severity of the message is higher than or equal
      * to the current severity level
      * @param severity